 Since this therapeutic method was used for mothers with mood disorders and emotional pain who facing with difficult and bothersome emotions as the negative result of children damages and neglect, the therapy began by training acceptance strategies, i.e. distress tolerance and core mindfulness skills, which are the heart of dialectical behavior therapy [28].
-The participants also were taught change strategies i.e. emotion regulation and interpersonal effectiveness skills.

-The cognitive behavioral therapy was based on Greenberger and Padesky's work [29] which has always proved to be effective in treating depression, stress, phobias, anxiety, anger, and interpersonal issues.
+The participants also were taught change strategies i.e. emotion regulation and interpersonal effectiveness skills. berger and Padesky's work [29] which has always proved to be effective in treating depression, stress, phobias, anxiety, anger, and interpersonal issues.